vmarrone/Doc-Intel-2024/DocIntel.md

 As a member of ACME Inc.'s Automation Center of Excellence, you have been contacted to automate the task of a collecting visitor information, from their driver’s license or other form of physical identification, in order to streamline the process and reduce manual efforts.

+In the new Visitor Access process, Agent's will no longer receive emails w/ visotor information; instead, employees will submit their visitor request via a catalog item & attach a copy of the vistor's identification, which will trigger the workflow to engage Doc Intel.

 <br />
 <br />